Possible precise measurements of the $X(3872)$ mass with the $e^+e^-\to\pi^0\gamma X(3872)$ and $p\bar p\to\gamma X(3872)$ reactions: Results

 Let us make a comment on the uncertainties of the order of magnitude.
-The uncertainty of the $\ee\to\pi^0(D^*\bar D^*)^0$, which is used to fix the parameter $g_0g_1g_2$, is about 10\%, and the uncertainty of the $D^*\to\gamma D$ part would be a few percent referring to the relative errors of the $D^{*+}$ full width and the $D^*$ branching ratios~\cite{Zyla:2020zbs}.
-Then, the uncertainties of the cross section is expected be about 10\% which mainly comes from the $\ee\to\pi^0D^{*0}\bar D^{*0}$ input.
+The uncertainty of the $\ee\to\pi^0(D^*\bar D^*)^0$, which is used to fix the parameter $g_0g_1g_2$, is about 10\%, the uncertainty of the $D^*\to\gamma D$ part is only a few percent referring to the relative errors of the $D^{*+}$ full width and the $D^*$ branching ratios~\cite{Zyla:2020zbs}, and the composition of the $\X$ other than $D\bar D^*$ would give an uncertainty of a few tens of percents to the coupling constant $g_4^2$.
+Then, the uncertainties of the cross section are expected be about a few tens of percents.

-Integrating the differential cross section in Fig.~\ref{fig:res1} over the $m_{\gamma X}$ region between 4.01 and 4.02 GeV, we get about 0.2~fb for $\delta=180$~keV and 0.03~fb for $\delta=-180$~keV.
+Integrating the differential cross section in Figs.~\ref{fig:res2} and \ref{fig:res1} over the $m_{\gamma X}$ region between 4.01 and 4.02 GeV, we get {$\mathcal{O}(0.1~{\rm fb})$}.
 Such a small cross section implies that measuring the $\gamma \X$ line shape of the $\ee\to\pi^0\gamma\X$ process would be very challenging.